hhvm/user-documentation/guides/hack/09-type-constants/01-intro.md

 Notice how we had to propagate the addition of a type parameter to the the class itself and *all* the extended it.
 Now think if we had hundreds and hundreds of places that used the traits and interfaces; we would have to update them as well.

 When it comes to class type parameterization, Hack introduces an alternative feature to generics called *type constants*.
-Instead of types being declared as parameters directly on the class itself, type constants allow the type to be declared as class member properties instead.
+Instead of types being declared as parameters directly on the class itself, type constants allow the type to be declared as class member constants instead.

 @@ type-constants/type-constants.php @@